project-chip/connectedhomeip/docs/testing/unit_testing_clusters.md

 The ClusterLogic class is for all the code that is SHARED between platforms.
 It does NOT include any TLV parsing or direct calls to Ember/IM/LogEvent etc.

-The class should include attribute getter/setters and handlers for all commands.
+The class should include attribute getters/setters and handlers for all commands.

-The class receive “plain data” Matter requests from ClusterServer class, performs required common actions, and calls driver class to perform platform- or hardware-specific actions.
+The class receives “plain data” Matter requests from ClusterServer class, performs required common actions, and calls driver class to perform platform- or hardware-specific actions.
 It also receives driver updates (e.g. application-driven value changes) from the ClusterDriver class and updates state